 When we speak of fire pit covers, we are talking about two different types of accessories.
 These are not referring to the spark screen covers or safety screens made of stainless steel mesh material.
-But the metal fire pit snuffer covers or lids coated with a heat resistant paint and used to put out your firepit.
+But the copper fire pit or metal fire pit snuffer covers or fire pit lids coated with a heat-resistant paint and used to put out the fire in your patio heaters or outdoor fireplace.

 The other kind of firepit cover is a fabric or vinyl cover that protects your entire unit.
 In this article, we will describe and discuss both and outline the many good reasons why you should invest in both a snuffer cover and a protective cover for your fire pit.
 Read on to learn more.